apostrophecms/apostrophe-documentation/docs/getting-started/creating-your-first-project.md

-# Creating your first project
+# Creating Your First Project

 Now that you have all the dependencies for Apostrophe installed, you can create your first project!